EPERLab/OSeMOSYS-CR_Documentation/docs/69_TRTAXGAS02.rst

 OutputActivityRatio[r,t,f,m,y]
 +++++++++
-The equation (9) shows the Output Activity Ratio for TRMBUSDSL02, for every scenario and associated to the fuel Public Transport in Minibus.
+The equation (8) shows the Output Activity Ratio for TRTAXGAS02, for every scenario and associated to the fuel Public Transport in Taxi.

-OutputActivityRatio=1 [PJ/Gvkm]   (9)
+OutputActivityRatio=1 [PJ/Gvkm]   (8)

 Source:
    This is the source.